zhaxinge/xy-scooter/_posts/2019-04-17-example-post.md

 From previous studies, we can see that median age, transit mode choice, and household income are most likely to influence whether people choose to use scooter to travel, so here we compare and analyze the context of median age and income in the two places.

-##  median age, transit mode choice, and household income in Chicago
+##  Age and transit mode choice in Chicago

-##  median age, transit mode choice, and household income in Austin
+##  Age and transit mode choice in Austin

-<div id="altair-chart-1"></div>

 <div id="altair-chart-2"></div>